fortunejs/fortune/README.md

 }
 ```

-An output transform function may only return a record or Promise that resolves to a record, or throw an error.
-It is safe to mutate any of its arguments.
+An output hook function may optionally return or resolve a record, and it is safe to mutate any of its arguments.

 ```js
 function output (context, record) {